Eco Grade 2017 Harvest

 Proudly harvested through artisan methods in the fields and forests of Polish Warmia - The Green Lungs of Poland.
 Very high in proteins content, bee pollen has lots of vitamins, minerals, and amino acids.
 It’s loaded with B-complex vitamins and folic acid as well as rutin.

 19 Item Items

 Proudly harvested through artisan methods in the fields and forests of Polish Warmia - The Green Lungs of Poland

 Flowers have male and female parts, the pollen is the male part of the flower – the seeds that are spread around to help the flower reproduce.
 Bees come and gather the dusty pollen, and they collect it into pollen “baskets” on their body.
 They cram a lot of pollen into the baskets, which compresses it and turns it into a granule.
 The granules of bee pollen are fed to their young, and it is the only source of food for the young bees.

-But did you know that bee pollen is considered one of the most well-rounded foods in terms of nourishment – for humans as well as bees?!
+Bee pollen is considered one of the most well-rounded foods in terms of nourishment – for humans as well as bees?!
 It has as much as 40% protein, all amino acids that your body can easily use.
 It has almost all of the nutrients that the human body needs, and it’s packaged in a form that your body can break down and absorb quickly.